Texas keeps ‘The Eyes of Texas’ despite athlete demands

 The University of Texas announced a series of steps Monday intended to make itself more welcoming to its Black students but stopped short of shelving “The Eyes of Texas” song that a number of athletes have said needs to go because it has racist undertones.

-Jay Hartzell, the interim president of the university’s flagship campus in Austin, saidthe song will continue to be the alma materfor the Longhorns.
+Jay Hartzell, the interim president of the university’s flagship campus in Austin, said

 “Aspects of its origin, whether previously widely known or unknown, have created a rift in how the song is understood and celebrated, and that must be fixed,” he said.
 “It is my belief that we can effectively reclaim and redefine what this song stands for by first owning and acknowledging its history in a way that is open and transparent.”